benbraou/flex-layout-wiki/fxFlex-API.md

 ... assuming the default values of shrink and grow have not been overridden.

-A more detailed usage might be:
+Another usage with distinct grow and shrink values:

 ```html
 <div fxFlex fxShrink="0" fxGrow="2"></div>
 ```
-which would result in an inline styling of
+would result in an inline styling of

 ```css
 flex : 2 0 0.000000001px
 ```

-#### *flex-basis* Values

-The **flex-basis** values can be pixels, percentages, calcs, or none

 ----